 It became obvious to almost everyone that it would be impossible to evacuate entire cities in only 15 minutes.
 So the emphasis went back to shelters.

-on the Civil Defense Museum site.
+Courtesy US Army, Civil Defense Museum

 By 1964, the Lincoln metropolitan area had public shelters for 100,000 people.
 If they survived the first blast and wave of radiation, people could survive in fallout shelters for weeks on the food, water, and supplies that were kept in shelters.
 In Nebraska, the Department of Agriculture created the "Nebraskit" a compressed biscuit made from wheat, corn or milo.
 Milk bars were also made from dairy products.
 Each of the Nebraskits were designed to satisfy a person’s food needs during a stay in a fallout shelter.
 According to an enthusiastic state newsletter from the time, "The rations have a long shelf life, are ready to eat and are palatable to all age groups."
 Other varieties were produced later.
 Cartons of Nebraskits were stored in fallout shelters throughout the United States.